JoerKul/tailwindcss_demo/README.md

 ## 1. Your Things

-checkout branch `your-things` to see how to use tailwind to build a simple todo list
+checkout branch `master` to see how to use tailwind to build a simple todo list
 steps:

 1. `npm install`